-4. Conclusion, recommendations and Implications for the South African context motivation for collaboration can range anywhere from the need to develop effective PBL scenarios (as in Niemer et al., 2010), to the need to transition novice nurses into practice in a tertiary care setting (as in Celia & Gordon, 2001), to the need to better prepare students for the mental health nursing clinical placement (as in Curtis, 2007), to the need to address learning needs of nurses caring for geriatric patients (Matthews-Smith et al., 2001), to the need to better integrate classroom learning and clinical learning for nursing students (as in Ääri et al., 2008; Holaday & Buckley, 2008; Ehrenberg & Häggblom, 2007; and Staun et al., 2009), to the need to enhance interprofessional attitudes (as in Goelen et al., 2006).
+4. Conclusion, recommendations and Implications for the South African context

+These articles shed light on a number of implications for the resource-limited South African context (particularly at NWU-MC).
+It is clear from the literature that collaboration can take many forms, but a central aim unites all of efforts.
+The central aim or motivation for collaboration can range anywhere from the need to develop effective PBL scenarios (as in Niemer et al., 2010), to the need to transition novice nurses into practice in a tertiary care setting (as in Celia & Gordon, 2001), to the need to better prepare students for the mental health nursing clinical placement (as in Curtis, 2007), to the need to address learning needs of nurses caring for geriatric patients (Matthews-Smith et al., 2001), to the need to better integrate classroom learning and clinical learning for nursing students (as in Ääri et al., 2008; Holaday & Buckley, 2008; Ehrenberg & Häggblom, 2007; and Staun et al., 2009), to the need to enhance interprofessional attitudes (as in Goelen et al., 2006).
 In order for NWU-MC to develop an effective model for collaboration centered on PBL, it must decide on its central collaborative aim.
 This will drive whether or not NWU-MC decides to focus its efforts on nursing students, practicing clinical nurses, or on enhancing existing PBL processes.
-This central aim will depend on available financial and infrastructural resources, institutional priorities and mandates, availability and willingness of prospective stakeholders, and current human resource capacity.
+This central aim will depend on available financial and infrastructural resources, institutional priorities and mandates, availability willingness of prospective and stakeholders, and current human resource capacity.